 3. The (target) SN replies with SN Addition Request Acknowledge.
 The (target) SN may include the indication of the full or delta RRC configuration.

-NOTE 2a0: In CHO with SCG configuration, it is up to the target MN implementation to make sure that the CG-Config provided from the (target) SN can be used in all CHO preparations.
+NOTE 2a0: Void.

 3a.
 For SN terminated bearers using MCG resources, the target MN provides Xn-U DL TNL address information in the Xn-U Address Indication message.